 The dataset is loaded using the datasets library, specifically a subset of 5,000 samples from the IMDb dataset, which is a popular dataset for sentiment classification tasks.
 The tokenizer is initialized to convert text into tokenized sequences that the model can understand.
 We apply padding and truncation to ensure that all input sequences have a uniform length and then map the tokenization function across the entire dataset.
 The data is further formatted into PyTorch tensors, preparing it for use in the DistilBERT model.

-We loaded a pre-trained DistilBERT model with a classification head that is configured for binary sentiment classification (positive/negative).
+We loaded a pre-trained DistilBERT model with a classification head that is configured for binary sentiment classification (positive or negative).
 The TrainingArguments define parameters for the training process, such as the number of epochs, batch size, and early stopping mechanisms, which help ensure the model is trained efficiently without overfitting.

 Using the Trainer class from Hugging Face simplifies the training loop, managing everything from model updates to validation.
 Once the training is complete, both the model and tokenizer are saved to a directory, making them ready for future use in downstream applications.